 It has already started seeing multiple users and is among best hosted blogs.

-You can create a post with text, images, music, video, and send it via an email to [email protected].
+You can create a post with text, images, music, video, and send it via an email to post at posthaven.com.
 Your post will be automatically posted.
 Such is the level of security with Posthaven.

 You also get better security options like password-protected blogs and email notifications for any blog activity performed.